Steuerberater

-Steuerberater (StB) is the professional license for tax advisors in Germany.
+Steuerberater (StB) is a professional title for tax advisers in Germany, regulated under the Tax Advisory Act (Steuerberatungsgesetz).
+Steuerberater help individuals and businesses with tax advice, tax returns and accounting.
+They also represent clients in tax matters, including proceedings before fiscal courts.

-The provision of tax advisory services is restricted and basically permissible for Steuerberater, Rechtsanwälte (attorneys-at-law) and Wirtschaftsprüfer (certified public accountants) only according to German law.
-In order to obtain this qualification, an individual must pass the Steuerberaterprüfung, a special uniform nationwide state examination.
-Merely being qualified as an attorney at law is not sufficient.
-Individuals may hold several of the aforementioned qualifications at the same time, e.g. be dual qualified and licensed as Rechtsanwalt (attorney-at-law) and Steuerberater (licensed tax advisor) at the same time.
+Applicants need relevant education and practical experience before taking a state examination the Steuerberaterprüfung.
+Certain applicants with extensive academic or public-service experience may qualify for an exemption from the examination.
+After passing the examination, applicants must be formally appointed by the regional chamber of tax advisers (Steuerberaterkammer).

-A similar license exists in Austria, Poland and Switzerland.
+Steuerberater are authorised to provide tax advice under German law.
+Other professionals with same authority are lawyers (Rechtsanwälte) and auditors (Wirtschaftsprüfer).

 Examination ("the Steuerberaterprüfung")

 The Steuerberaterprüfung is a uniform nationwide state examination, the passing of which is normally the necessary condition for the appointment as German certified tax advisor (Steuerberater).

 The exam includes a written part (with three exams of 6 hours each) and an oral examination.
 The written part of the Steuerberaterprüfung is held once every year in the beginning of the month of October.